• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

 This is a mithai-style semolina cake inspired by the Ottoman delicacy Basbousa.
-I am sharing an eggless semolina cake recipe that fits effortlessly on every festive menu.
+This eggless cake recipe fits effortlessly on every festive menu.
 Be sure to watch the video!

 side shot of eggless semolina cake stacked in a copper platter